 - 3-5 years: 11-13 hours

 - Foster sleep independence.
 We all hit periods of light sleep when we wake several times during the sleep cycle.
-For children who have not mastered the ability to fall asleep independently, each of these light sleep periods leaves them awake and unable to fall back into dreamland without a bottle, rocking chair, car ride, or any of the other common “crutches.”
+For children who have not mastered the ability to fall asleep independently, each of these light sleep periods leaves them awake and unable to fall back into dreamland without a bottle, rocking chair, car ride or other common “crutches.”
 Learning to fall asleep independently, without the need for food, drink or other external sleep aids, is a valuable skill.
 Some children come by it naturally, but others can take some time to learn it.
-Quite often, a child never learning to fall asleep independently can lead to both bedtime battles and naps that are limited to no more than 45 minutes to an hour.
+Often, a child who never learns to fall asleep independently will engage in both bedtime battles and naps that are no more than 45 minutes to an hour.

 - Get into a rhythm.
-Young children benefit from consistency and the predictability of routines.
+Young children benefit from consistent and predictable routines.
 Sleep routines are no exception.
-Not only does a regular bedtime routine – like bathing, teeth brushing and books – make bedtime more predictable for parents and children alike, but it also makes good sense by taking advantage of your child’s biorhythms and sleep/wake cycles.
-For more tips of creating a bedtime routine for your preschooler, check out this post by early childhood specialist Lynn Louise Wonders.
+Not only does a regular bedtime routine — like bathing, brushing teeth and reading books — make bedtime more predictable for parents and children alike, but it also makes good sense by taking advantage of your child’s biorhythms and sleep-wake cycles.

 - Combat naptime resistance.
 Children need and benefit from naps well into the preschool years and beyond.
-And, while your toddler may only sleep 10 hours at night, the extra couple of hours of napping during the day help him meet his recommended daily dose.
+And while your toddler may sleep only 10 hours at night, the extra couple of hours of napping during the day helps him meet his recommended daily dose.
 If only getting young children to nap were as simple as doing the math.
 Unfortunately, this equation often gets more complicated once you factor in naptime resistance.
-To combat this, focus your efforts on creating a soothing naptime routine that includes a quiet, conducive place to lay down with limited distractions.
-Regular napping – even for extended naps of 3 hours or more – does not usually interfere with young children sleeping well at night.
+To combat this, focus your efforts on creating a soothing naptime routine that includes a quiet, conducive place to lie down with limited distractions.
+Regular napping — even for extended naps of three hours or more — does not usually interfere with young children sleeping well at night.

-Looking for more parenting tips on how to encourage good bedtime habits?
-Read this post from Dr. Mary Zurn.
+Looking for more parenting tips to encourage good bedtime habits?
+Check out these resources: